Tips for participating in City Council meetings

 There are several opportunities to provide the specific kind of public comment you want to contribute during the meetings.

-• Consent agenda: You can provide comments on resolutions council is considering that night during this segment.
+• Consent Agenda: You can provide comments on resolutions council is considering that night during this segment.
 Resolutions are used to authorize items such as contracts, fees, policies and procedures, certain payments and specific actions.
 Resolutions appear only once on the agenda, so this is the time to provide your comments on the specific resolution you are interested in.

-• Public hearings: When City Council is considering a new ordinance, a public hearing will occur to take public testimony when the ordinance appears on the agenda for the second time.
+• Public Hearings: When City Council is considering a new ordinance, a public hearing will occur to take public testimony when the ordinance appears on the agenda for the second time.
 Ordinances are used for such items as creating new city laws, amending existing city laws, rezoning property or authorizing the city’s budget.
 If you want to comment on a specific ordinance, the time to do that is during its public hearing.

 Watching meetings